TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 {{</ original-tab >}}
 {{</ codetab >}}

+Now, if you try moving into a wall, you'll get a message in the log, and the player's turn won't be wasted.

 So what about when the enemies try doing something impossible?
 You might want to know when that happens for debugging purposes, but during normal execution of our game, we can simply ignore it, and have the enemy skip their turn.
 To do this, modify `engine.py` like this:

 {{< codetab >}}
 {{< diff-tab >}}
 {{< highlight diff >}}
+...
 from tcod.map import compute_fov

 +import exceptions